Smoked Ham with Major Mustard Glaze

 Transfer the ham to a cutting board, tent it with foil, and let it rest for about 20 minutes before carving.
 Pour the juices from the roasting pan (using a spatula to include any browned bits) and any remaining glaze into a saucepan and heat the mixture (on grill or stovetop) over medium-low heat, gently whisking, until everything that is baked onto the pan dissolves into a glaze.
 Simmer until syrupy, 4 to 5 minutes (spoon off excess fat as you see fit).
 Carve the ham as desired and arrange on a platter; serve with the pan juices.

-Note: If you’re using a spiral-cut ham, score it in one direction, across the slices, and you’ll want to place it in the roasting pan cut-side down so the ham slices are parallel to the grates.
+If you’re using a spiral-cut ham, score it in one direction, across the slices, and place it in the roasting pan cut-side down so the ham slices are parallel to the grates.
 (The weight of the ham compresses the slices, and reduces moisture loss.)
 If the ham begins to get overly browned during the smoke process, loosely tent it with foil until the last 30 minutes of cooking.
 If you’re not serving the ham immediately, refrigerate the pan juices and glaze, and then skim off the fat before reheating.